dfosterhill/matlab_class/syllabus.md

 OSU has policies regarding what is considered academic misconduct.
 Since these policies are frequently updated, you should review them on a term-by-term basis at http://studentlife.oregonstate.edu/studentconduct/offenses-0.
 The biggest problem I run into is that students copy code from a classmate or they find solutions from a previous year and they pass off that work as their own.
 Please do not do this, as you don't learn anything that way.

 **How to Get Help**
-•	Ask your friends (or others)
+* Ask your friends (or others)
-•	Online help – Matlab Central (http://www.mathworks.com/matlabcentral/) is a great place to start.
+* Online help – Matlab Central (http://www.mathworks.com/matlabcentral/) is a great place to start.
-•	Demos – Online or at the command prompt.
+* Demos – Online or at the command prompt.
-•	Texts (see first page)
+* Texts
-•	Ask me
+* Ask me

 **Tentative Weekly Schedule**
 1. Introduction - Matlab desktop and environment.
 Also, GitHub and Slack stuff...